eclipse-archived/ceylon-lang.org/documentation/1.3/reference/structure/type-parameters.md

 Using a defaulted type parameter can be used as a more flexible alternative to a [type `alias`](../alias#type_aliases).
-We could have declared `Iterable` without a defaulted type parameter and used alises:
+We could have declared `Iterable` without a defaulted type parameter and used aliases:

 <!-- try: -->
     alias PossiblyEmpty<T> => Iterable<String, Null>